 Who do we think we are to judge another man’s servant?
 They are God’s chosen leaders.
 Not ours.

 And we rate sin wrongly anyway.
 In the modern western church divorce seems to be pretty much up there as sin #1.
 Does the Bible actually say that divorce is a sin?
-Yes, God hates divorce.
+Yes, it does say that God hates divorce.
 But that’s not the same thing.
 God allowed divorce in The Law, why would he do that if it was sinful?

 Divorce causes a lot of pain and suffering.
 It is definitely not a good thing.
 But is it sin #1?
 I don’t think so.

 Adultery?
-Definitely a sin, but Jesus didn’t come down very hard on the woman caught in adultery did he?
+Definitely a sin, but Yeshua didn’t come down very hard on the woman caught in adultery did he?
 In fact, he just told her to stop doing it.
 No stoning.
 No public humiliation.
 No banning from the church.
 No shunning as you walk down the street.
-Just stop doing it.
-And he did that in such a loving way that I get the impression that she went away changed and didn’t keep doing it.
+Just “Stop doing it.”
+And he did that in such a loving way that I get the impression that she went away changed and actually didn’t keep doing it.

-So what sin did Jesus come down hard on?
-Pride.
-Greed.
-Hypocrisy.
+So what sin did Yeshua come down hard on?

 In my experience I have seen that people are usually most vocal about the sins they think they are least likely to do themselves.
 Kind of like ex-smokers.